JacobChin/Baseball-Projects/Swing-Biomech-Analysis/README.md

 ---

-### Overall Conclusion and Other Thoughts
+### Limitations and Future Work

-Despite similar setup and total force production, the righty demonstrates a more efficient and better-timed use of force, resulting in superior rotational acceleration, sequencing, and distal segment output.

-This highlights that bat speed is not primarily determined by how much force is produced, but by how effectively that force is transferred through the kinetic chain.
+Several additional factors could further strengthen this analysis:

-Being able to track direction of lead leg block would be interesting to see if there are any differences there.
+- Quantifying the direction and vector of the lead leg block to better understand how force is applied into rotation

-Having access to peak force measurements for these players like IMTP or countermovement jumps will get a better understanding of total capacity of force production over time.
+- Incorporating athlete force capacity metrics (e.g., IMTP, countermovement jump) to contextualize force production capabilities

-Tracking bat speed throughout the entire swing would also give more insight into acceleration.
+- Tracking bat speed continuously throughout the swing to better characterize acceleration profiles

-Also, knowing the MOI of each bat makes a significant difference in bat speed.
+- Accounting for bat moment of inertia (MOI), which can significantly influence achievable bat speed
+- Evaluating performance under game-like time constraints to assess whether these efficiency patterns persist under pressure

+These additions would provide a more complete understanding of how physical capacity, mechanics, and constraints interact to influence swing performance.

 Lastly, being able to test these two swings in a game like environment with time constraints would be interesting to see if the efficiency of the right handed swing will break or not.